 Though simple in design, Mr. LongArm can help you overcome numerous obstacles.
 Prior to R.D.
 Newman’s invention of the telescopic extension pole (in 1958), people had to grasp, strain and jump for things that were just out of reach.
 Iron and ceramic were too heavy to use in assisting with any prolonged task, but with the advent of ultra-light materials, such as aluminum and plastics, all of that changed.
 Now you can work a full day without maneuvering up scaffolding or aching from hoisting up a paint brush taped to a lead pipe.

 And it doesn’t stop at painting.
 The truly innovative thing about the original Mr. LongArm is the ability to change tool heads, thus allowing one pole to complete a multitude of tasks.
-With a quick turn of a threaded end you can go from painting a room to dusting a ceiling fan, from staining your deck to washing a boat or RV.
+With a quick turn of a threaded end you can go from painting a room to dusting a ceiling fan, from staining your deck to washing windows or even a boat or RV.

 So many of today’s innovations are digitally savvy and based around mobile devices, but some of the best tools are the simplest.
 Mr. LongArm isn’t overcomplicated.
 It doesn’t require batteries or cords or syncing through BlueTooth.
 It isn’t a tool of the future, it’s a tool for right now, in the physical world helping you do it Faster.
 Safer.
 Easier.